AlAssafRaha/Customer-Churn-Prediction/docs/Random_Forest_Model_Card.md

     - joblib: Used for model serialization and loading.

 ## Model Description
-**Description**: This Random Forest model predicts customer churn for a telecommunications company.
+This Random Forest model predicts customer churn for a telecommunications company.
 It is designed to help identify customers at high risk of churn, allowing targeted interventions.

 ## Intended Use
 - **Primary use**: Predicting customer churn for a telecommunications company.